Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 Every single or album you release the same year adds up to the gap between Cdbaby and the other 2.
 The fees don't make it better in the long run, in fact, they make it way worse.

-In the payout comparaison example I gave you, just the Cdbaby fees of 9% ($9) and 30% ($30) are already more than the yearly plan cost of its competitors.
+In the payout comparison example I gave you, just the Cdbaby fees of 9% ($9) and 30% ($30) are already more than the yearly plan cost of its competitors.
 And those fees will always follow you, the more streams you get, the more you'll pay.

 Just to make things very clear: even IF Cdbaby gave you FREE releases, it would still be BETTER to PAY for Tunecore or Distrokid, because of the current FEES.